CharlesSamuel95/AI_Projects/README.md

 # The museum project focuse on using the A* Pathfinding Algorithm to help the black figure in the program find the "art" piece inside the "museum" irrespective of his current location.

 # More details for each project can be found in their Project_Info folder.
-The project report(in Brave project) gives a description on the components of the program and how to run the program.
-Project descriptionives in both projects) gives assignment overview and requirements.
+The project report gives a description on the components of the program and how to run the program.
+Project descriptionives gives assignment overview and requirements.

 # NOTE: Ypu must download Greenfoot in order to run either program.
 Download link is here https://www.greenfoot.org/download , or search Greenfoot.com.